andriusbern/stadium/GUI.md

 <img src="assets/mountain.png" alt="drawing" height="300"/>

 This *OpenAI gym* environment is a great illustration of a simple reinforcement learning problem where the agent has to take detrimental actions that give negative rewards in the short term in order to get a big reward for completing the task (a primitive form of planning).
 It has a very simple state and action space: 1 action [-1:1] indicating the velocity to left or right, and a state constisting of a vector: [position, velocity].
 As the agent moves towards the goal (flagpole) it receives positive reward, as it moves away from it - negative.
-The agent does not have enough torque to just go uphill straight away.
+The car does not have enough torque to just go uphill straight away, therefore it needs to perform a swinging action first.

-**Your task is to find the optimal learning parameters and neural network architectures that will solve the environment (consistently reaching the flagpole).
-Given the right parameters the environment can be solved in 1-2 network updates.**
+**Given the right parameters the environment can be solved in 1-2 network updates.**

 Hints:
 1. The problem is very simple, therefore the neural networks required should be small (couple of hiden layers with ~10 units each are sufficient).